 On the cusp of the Jewish New Year of 5782 is Elul, a month devoted to reckoning with the past year.
 This is a time for self-reflection, recognizing any unintentional harm we may have caused in the past year.
-It’s a period to sincerely reconcile with others, make amends, and ask for their forgiveness.
+It’s a period to sincerely reconcile with others, make amends, and humbly ask for forgiveness.

-When one person wrongs another, the latter should not remain silent and despise him as it states in Samuel 2: 13:22 .
+When one person wrongs another, the latter should not remain silent and despise him, as stated in Samuel 2: 13:22.

 “And Absalom never said a word to Amnon, either good or bad; he hated Amnon because he had disgraced his sister Tamar.”
 Rather, he is commanded to make the matter known and ask him, “Why did you do this to me?”
 “Why did you wrong me regarding that matter?”.

-Moreover, you are obligated to reach out for reconciliation three times.
-This also applies to the family since those closest to us often have the most significant possibility to offend and withdraw in hurt, silence, and anger, as in the above reference of Absalom and Amnon. *1
+Additionally, it would be best if you tried to reconcile three times.
+This applies to the family, too, as those closest to us may more likely cause offence and respond with withdrawal, hurt, silence, or anger, like in the example of Absalom and Amnon. *1

-Rabbi Avraham Danzig *2 claimed that if you hurt another person, that is a violation of G-d’s law, and none of it is forgiven unless forgiveness is sought first.
+Rabbi Avraham Danzig *2 asserted that causing harm to another person violates God’s law, and forgiveness is only granted upon seeking it first.
 Thus, one is not ignored in the heavenly court until he has done the work on earth.

-The structure of our holiday prayer service on Rosh Hashanah is divided into three sections, Malchuyot, Zichronot and Shofarot.
+The structure of our holiday prayer service on Rosh Hashanah unfolds in three distinctive sections: Malchuyot, Zichronot, and Shofarot.

-Zichronot (Remembrances) – we acknowledge God’s role in our lives.
-Although we no longer experience direct divine prophecy as we did in ancient times, we trust that God remembers us today, as he did then and that we remember God and all he has done for us in bringing us to this very day.
-While God may be literally out of sight, God should never be out of mind.
+Zichronot (Remembrances) – We acknowledge God’s ongoing role in our lives, recognizing that while direct divine prophecy is no longer experienced as in ancient times, we trust that God remembers us today, just as in the past.
+Although God may be unseen, our awareness of God should never waver.